-If you’ve been following the NIST Post-Quantum (PQ) Cryptography Competition, then you likely know the round 3 finalist have recently been announced.
+If you’ve been following the NIST Post-Quantum (PQ) Cryptography Competition, then you likely know the round 3 finalists have recently been announced.
 In the off chance you’re not familiar, here’s a little background:

 - Quantum computers pose an inevitable threat to digital security

 - It’s estimated that within the decade a quantum computer will be powerful enough to break cryptography as we know it today

 - The U.S. National Institute of Standards and Technology (NIST) started running a Post-Quantum Cryptography Standardization Process Competition six years ago to identity quantum-safe algorithms

 - Everyone is awaiting their recommendations, at which point all standards bodies will need to adopt changes and update protocols that rely on crypto

 With the recent round 3 finalists announcement, we saw three selected digital signature algorithms move forward: